backdround/global-note.nvim/README.md

   post_open = function() end,

   -- Whether to use autosave.
+Autosave saves buffer on closing window -- or exiting Neovim.
   -- boolean
   autosave = true,